finopsfoundation/framework/projects/encouraging-engineers-to-take-action.md

 - Chairperson:
 - TAC Liaison: Riley Jenkins

-# Encouraging engineers to take action
+# Encouraging Engineers to Take Action

 How finance, operations, and executives can work better together at encouraging more cloud cost optimization from their engineering teams.